Skip to main content

 stability11 negative mentions

-• The game is unfinished, with only two chapters available and no clear indication of when or if more content will be released.
+• The game is currently unfinished, with only two chapters available and no clear plans for future content, leaving players on a cliffhanger.

-• Some microgames can be frustratingly difficult or unclear, leading to trial and error gameplay.
+• Some microgames can be frustratingly difficult or unclear, leading to trial and error that may detract from the overall experience.

-• The exploration segments can feel drawn out and detract from the fast-paced nature of the microgames.
+• The exploration segments can feel drawn out and repetitive, potentially hindering the pacing and enjoyment of the microgames.

 • story